-If the problem never goes away, then it could either be 1.) an improper picture setting, 2.) a faulty or improper cable connection, or 3.) a faulty printed circuit board.
+Otherwise, the problem will either be 1.) an improper picture setting, 2.) a faulty or improper cable connection, or 3.) a faulty printed circuit board.

-The following two tables list various color anomalies.
+The following two tables list various color anomalies and corrective actiions.
 The first table lists issues resolved by making menu adjustments.
-Find the Symptom with which you are dealing, then find the Setting in the Picture menu that corresponds with the Symptom, and change it in the Direction indicated.
+Find the Symptom, then find the corresponding Setting in the Picture menu that corresponds with the Symptom, and change it in the Direction indicated.
 Also, see Setting Adjustments.

 |Picture is weak, pasty, or flat||Picture or Contrast||Right (or up)|